 Other symptoms of PMDD can include:

-- Sleeping problems - excessive sleeping (hypersomnia) or insomnia
+- sleeping problems, whether excessive sleeping (hypersomnia) or insomnia

-- Feeling overwhelmed or a lack of control.
+- feeling overwhelmed or having a sense of a lack of control

 - SSRI antidepressants such as fluoxetine (Prozac, Sarafem), sertraline (Zoloft), paroxetine (Paxil), and citalopram (Celexa)